-The history of this famous French wine in the southern Rhone is closely related to the Roman Catholic church connected.
-In the years 1309-1377, the city of Avignon was the seat of the popes and from 1378 to 1408 two counter-popes.
-Klemens V. (1264-1314) was the first pope to be exiled here in 1309, followed by another six.
-One of them was Cahors-born Pope John XXII.
-(1244-1334), who chose Châteauneuf Castle as his summer residence.
-He had the castle extended to a summer residence and gave the viticulture important impulses.
-He left winemakers out of the field Cahors who founded winegrowing here and produced a red wine called "Vin d'Avignon".
-This was, so to speak, the predecessor of Châteauneuf-du-Pape, but this name was not used until the 19th century.
-The landmark of the city of Avignon is reminiscent of this past with two crossed keys (St. Peter's).
+The history of this famous French wine in the south Rhone is closely related to the Roman Catholic church connected.
+In the years 1309 to 1377 the city of Avignon was the seat of the popes and from 1378 to 1408 two counter-popes.
+Clement V (1264-1314) was the first pope in exile to be set up here in 1309, followed by another six.
+One of them was Pope John XXII, born in Cahors.
+(1244-1334), who chose Châteauneuf Castle as the summer residence.
+This had the castle expanded into a summer residence and gave important impulses to viticulture.
+He let winemakers out of the area Cahors come, who founded viticulture here and produced a red wine called "Vin d'Avignon".
+This was the predecessor of the Châteauneuf-du-Pape, so to speak, but this term was only used in the 19th century.
+The symbol of Avignon reminds of this past with two crossed keys (that of St. Peter).

-There is a red and a white variant; 13 grape varieties are authorized.
-By Pierre Le Roy de Boiseaumarié (1890-1967), the owner of Château Fortia, ten were defined in 1923 - three more were added in 1936.
+There is a red and a white variant; 13 grape varieties are permitted, by Pierre Le Roy de Boiseaumarié (1890-1967), the owner of Château Fortia, ten were defined in 1923 - three more were added in 1936.
 The red ones are Cinsault.
 Counoise, Grenache Noir ( Garnacha Tinta ), Mourvèdre ( Monastrell ) Muscardin.
 Piquepoul Noir.
 Syrah.
 Terret Noir and Vaccarèse ( Brun Argenté ).
 The white varieties are Bourboulenc.
 Clairette Blanche, Grenache Blanc ( Garnacha Blanca ), Oeillade Blanche ( Picardan ) Piquepoul Blanc.
-Roussanne and Terret Blanc, Grenache, Piquepoul (Picpoul) and Terret are in red and white, they are counted as three (not six) varieties.
+Roussanne and Terret Blanc, Grenache, Piquepoul (Picpoul) and Terret are available in red and white, they are counted as three (not six) varieties.

-The use of the varieties is the vintner completely free.
+The use of the varieties is entirely up to the winemaker.
 The usual mix is Grenache Noir (50-70%), Mourvèdre (10-30%), Cinsaut, Counoise, Syrah and Vaccarèse (up to 20%), as well as the white Bourboulenc, Clairette Blanche and Piquepoul Blanc (up to 10%).
-But there are also varietal types from Grenache Noir such as the Château Rayas, but also (rather few) wineries like for example Château de Beaucastel that use all 13 varieties.
+There are also single-varieties from Grenache Noir, such as from Chateau Rayas, but also (rather few) wineries such as Château de Beaucastel that use all 13 varieties.
 The red variant accounts for around 95% of the production volume.

-Known Châteauneuf-du-Pape producers are Chapoutier.
+Well-known Châteauneuf-du-Pape producers are Chapoutier.
 Château de Beaucastel.
-Château Fortia Château de la Gardine, Château Mont-Redon, Château Rayas.
+Château Fortia, Château de la Gardine, Château Mont-Redon, Chateau Rayas.
 Clos des Papes.
-Cuvée du Vatican, Domaine Paul Autard, Domaine La Bastide Saint Dominique, Domaine de Beaurenard, Bois de Boursan Domaine, Domaine Bosquet des Papes, Domaine Chante Cigale, Domaine Chante Perdrix, Domaine de La Charbonnière, Domaine des Chaussand, Domaine de la Cote de l'Ange, Domaine de Cristia, Domaine de Fontavin, Domaine Galévan, Domaine Giraud, Domaine du Grand Tinel, Domaine de La Janasse, Domaine Patrice Magni, Domaine Le Mereuille, Domaine de la Nerthe, Domaine du Pégau, Domaine des Pères de L'Eglise, Domaine de la Roncière, Domaine Saint Benoit, Domaine de Saint Paul, Domaine de Saint Siffrein, Domaine de la Solitude, Domaine Jean Trintignant, Domaine de Villeneuve, Domaine du Vieux Lazaret.
+Cuvée du Vatican, Domaine Paul Autard, Domaine La Bastide Saint Dominique, Domaine de Beaurenard, Domaine Bois de Boursan, Domaine Bosquet des Papes, Domaine Chante Cigale, Domaine Chante Perdrix, Domaine de la Charbonniere, Domaine des Chaussand, Domaine de la Cote de l'Ange, Domaine de Cristia, Domaine de Fontavin, Domaine Galévan, Domaine Giraud, Domaine du Grand Tinel, Domaine de La Janasse, Domaine Patrice Magni, Domaine Le Mereuille, Domaine de la Nerthe, Domaine du Pégau, Domaine des Pères de L'Eglise, Domaine de la Roncière, Domaine Saint Benoît, Domaine de Saint Paul, Domaine de Saint Siffrein, Domaine de la Solitude, Domaine Jean Trintignant, Domaine de Villeneuve, Domaine du Vieux Lazaret.
 Domaine du Vieux Télégraphe, Maison Delas Frères, Mas de Boislauzon.